Polygel Nails are amazing not only do they look great but they are easier to apply when compared to acrylic nails.

 But the main drawback with Polygel nails is that they are not as durable as acrylic nails.
 But they are some tips and tricks that you do to make them last longer.

-In this article, I am gonna share with you 6 easy tips to make your Polygel Nails extremely durable, long-lasting and prevent them from coming off prematurely.
+So in this article, I am gonna share with you 7 easy tips to make your Polygel Nails extremely durable, long-lasting and prevent them from coming off prematurely.